Yadnyavalk/AI-SQL-Data-Analyst-Agent/README.md

 **Database:** `pizzahut`

 The Pizza Sales project allows users to ask questions about pizza orders, categories, quantities, revenue, and sales performance.

+The **Pizza Sales CSV dataset is available in the repository** and can be downloaded and imported into your local MySQL database.

 Project-to-database mapping is maintained in: